 The largest island on Pyramid Lake is Anaho Island.
-A Wildlife Refuge where thousands of white pelicans nest each year after flying all the way from Southern and Baja California.
-Anaho Island and the Pyramid Rock are is strictly off limits to visitors.
+A Wildlife Refuge where thousands of white pelicans nest each year after flying from Southern and Baja California.
+Anaho Island and the Pyramid Rock are strictly off-limits to visitors.

 The Stone Mother Pyramid Lake

-A good place to start your trip is at the Pyramid Lake Museum and Visitor Center in the nearby town of Nixon.
-The center provides visitors with information about Pyramid Lake Recreation. and features displays about tribal history and culture of the Pyramid Lake Paiute Tribe.
+An excellent place to start your trip is at the Pyramid Lake Museum and Visitor Center in the nearby town of Nixon.
+The center provides visitors with information about Pyramid Lake Recreation.
+And features displays about tribal history and culture of the Pyramid Lake Paiute Tribe.
 Day use permits can be purchased at the visitor center.

 Pyramid Lake Museum and Visitor Center

 Fishing is one of the most popular activities at Pyramid Lake Nevada.
-In 1925 a Paiute named Johnny Skimmerhorn caught the world’s record cutthroat here; a 41-pounder.
+In 1925 a Paiute named Johnny Skimmerhorn caught the world’s record 41-pound cutthroat here.
 Be sure you follow all the regulations and get a tribal permit before casting a line into the lake.

-Cutthroat Trout Season at is from October 1 through June 30.
-There are several fishing guide services that offer guided fishing trips that included boat, permits and all fishing equipment needed.
+Cutthroat Trout Season is from October 1 through June 30.
+Several fishing guide services offer guided fishing trips that included boats, permits, and all fishing equipment needed.

 Pyramid Lake Fishing